EosFoundry/makeshift-ctrl/README.md

 ### NodeJS version management

-Using nvm is *highly* recommended to keep the chaos of node versioning somewhat contained.
+Using nvm is optional but *highly* recommended to keep the chaos of node versioning somewhat contained.

 Linuxs/MacOS: nvm - <https://github.com/nvm-sh/nvm>